deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 We will run the deepchecks model evaluation suite using pre-computed predictions from a random forest classification model.
-In addition, we will calculate and pass |permutation importance| which provides a better estimate of the effect of different features on the model's performance. see :doc:`Feature Importance </api/generated/deepchecks.user-guide.tabular.feature_importance>` for more details.
+In addition, we will calculate and pass |permutation importance| which provides a better estimate of the effect of different features on the model's performance.
+See the :doc:`feature importance API reference </api/generated/deepchecks.user-guide.tabular.feature_importance>` for more details.

 .. literalinclude:: ../../../../examples/examples_supported_models.py
     :language: python
-    :lines: 7-23
+    :lines: 8-22
     :tab-width: 0